ppXD/NMediator/README.md

 **Handler filters**

-Handler filters run immediately before and after a handler is called.
+- Run immediately before and after a handler is called.
+- Provides non-generic and generic filters to xxx globally or specified

+The following code shows a sample handler filter:

 **Exception filters**

 - Implement `IExceptionFilter`.
 - Can be used to implement common error handling policies.
+- Handle unhandled exceptions that occur in handler filters, or handle methods.

 The following sample exception filter shows how to log the exception message:
 ```csharp